-The top of the Leaning Tower can be reached by mounting the 294 steps which rise in the form of a spiral on the inner side of the tower walls.
+The top of the leaning tower of Pisa can be reached by mounting the 294 steps which rise in the form of a spiral on the inner side of the tower walls.

 Unfortunately, even today the great mass continues to sink very slowly.
 It is a question of about 1 mm. every year.
 Since nobody can state with mathematical security that this sinking will continue in the future at the present yearly rate, without its ceasing, remedies by means of adequate measures, based on scientific studies and projects, are under consideration.
 In the meantime supervision with instruments of very high precision is continuously being carried out.

 The official website of the leaning tower is: https://www.opapisa.it